pelayoarbues/quartz/content/notes/DRI.md

 ---
-title:  "DRI"
+title: DRI
 date: 2023-09-01
 tags:
   - permanent-note
   - concept
+  - "#management"
 ---

 > DRI (Directly Responsible Individual) is the term used to indicate the person who holds ultimate responsibility for ensuring a project or task is completed.